|

 South Wales Argus, 7 April 2006

-The Argus report that work must start on the site before May 19 otherwise planning consent
+The Argus report that work must start on the site before May 19

 will run out and planning applications will need to be resubmitted.